 - Bicycles Available

 The effervescent style and scale of the 14 rooms and suites is quite something; sparkling 18th-century elegance flows throughout, the difference between them is size.
 Colours are regal: reds, greens, golds and blues.

 Each room flaunts high ceilings, soft light, and a lavish embroidered elegance throughout.
 You'll find draped crowns above the beds, sweeping curtains, crystal wall lights and bowls of dried roses.
 The huge beds come smartly attired with pure white cotton, woollen blankets and quilted bedcovers.
 Fling open the windows and you feel you can reach out and touch the tops of olive trees.

 One of the huge Deluxe rooms has murals on the wall, a walnut armoire, a wood and marble floor, and 19th-century radiators.
 We stayed in a Suite room, and loved the velvet, emerald-green walls and terrace overlooking the gardens.
-The 2 Standard rooms are smaller, but far from small, and just as opulent.
+The Superior rooms are smaller, but far from small, and just as opulent.
+If outdoor space is important, some Junior Suites come with terraces.
+And if you've got kids in tow, there's a Family Suite with two bedrooms.